Empowering Your Early Labor Experience: Tips for Expecting Parents

 2. Keep Your Body in Balance

 Use techniques such as the forward-leaning inversion, side-lying release, or rebozo sifting.
+These methods can help you find comfort and ease during labor.
 Try Body Ready Method® exercises to improve alignment and support your baby's position.

 3. Gentle Movement

+Movement can be your ally.
 Walk, sway, or do circles on a birth ball.
 Avoid slumping or reclining for long periods.
-Try wide-leg walking or going up and down stairs sideways to help the baby engage in the pelvis.
+Instead, try wide-leg walking or going up and down stairs sideways.
+These movements can help the baby engage in the pelvis.

 4. Nourish & Hydrate

-Eat light snacks like fruit, toast, broth, or smoothies.
-Sip water or electrolyte drinks regularly to stay energized and support muscle function.
+Eating light snacks is essential.
+Consider fruits, toast, broth, or smoothies.
+Sip water or electrolyte drinks regularly.
+Staying energized supports muscle function and helps you feel your best during labor.

 5. Encourage Oxytocin

+Oxytocin is your friend during labor.
 Cuddle, kiss, laugh, or use nipple stimulation to naturally support contractions.
-Prayer, worship, and quiet moments with loved ones can help hormones flow.
+Moments of prayer, worship, and quiet time with loved ones can help hormones flow and create a peaceful atmosphere.

 6. Soak or Shower